jundalisay/sp/content/en/research/dampier/voyage/chapter-05c.md

-## IGUANAS, LAND-TORTOISE, THEIR SEVERAL KIND; GREEN SNAKES, TURTLE-DOVES, TORTOISE, OR TURTLE-GRASS.
+### Iguanas, Land-Tortoise, Their Several Kind; Green Snakes, Turtle-Doves, Tortoise, Or Turtle-Grass.

 The iguanas here are fat and large as any that I ever saw; they are so tame that a man may knock down twenty in an hour's time with a club.

 The land-turtle are here so numerous that 5 or 600 men might subsist on them alone for several months without any other sort of provision: they are extraordinary large and fat; and so sweet that no pullet eats more pleasantly.

 One of the largest of these creatures will weigh 150 or 200 weight, and some of them are 2 foot, or 2 foot 6 inches over the challapee or belly.

 I did never see any but at this place that will weigh above 30 pound weight.
 I have heard that at the isle of St. Lawrence or Madagascar, and at the English Forest, an island near it called also Don Mascarin and now possessed by the French, there are very large ones, but whether so big, fat, and sweet as these, I know not.

 There are 3 or 4 sorts of these creatures in the West Indies.

 One is called by the Spaniards hecatee; these live most in fresh-water ponds, and seldom come on land.
-They weigh about 10 or 15 pound; they have small legs and flat feet, and small long necks.
+They weigh about 10 or 15 pound.

+They have small legs and flat feet, and small long necks.

 Another sort is called tenapen; these are a great deal less than the hecatee; the shell on their backs is all carved naturally, finely wrought, and well clouded: the backs of these are rounder than those before mentioned; they are otherwise much of the same form: these delight to live in wet swampy places, or on the land near such places.

 Both these sorts are very good meat.

 They are in great plenty on the isles of Pines near Cuba: there the Spanish hunters when they meet them in the woods bring them home to their huts, and mark them by notching their shells, then let them go; this they do to have them at hand, for they never ramble far from thence.

 When these hunters return to Cuba, after about a month or six weeks' stay, they carry with them 3 or 400 or more of these creatures to sell; for they are very good meat, and every man knows his own by their marks.

 These tortoise in the Galapagos are more like the hecatee except that, as I said before, they are much bigger; and they have very long small necks and little heads.
 There are some green snakes on these islands, but no other land animal that I did ever see.

 There are great plenty of turtle-doves so tame that a man may kill 5 or 6 dozen in a forenoon with a stick.
 They are somewhat less than a pigeon, and are very good meat, and commonly fat.

 There are good wide channels between these islands fit for ships to pass, and in some places shoal water where there grows plenty of turtle-grass; therefore these islands are plentifully stored with sea-turtle of that sort which is called the green turtle.
 I have hitherto deferred the description of these creatures therefore I shall give it here.